chisewaguri/magiskssh/README.md

 ## Build Dependencies

 * Recent GNU/Linux system on amd64
 * Make.
-Only tested using GNU Make 4.3
+Only tested using GNU Make 4.4.1
 * Wget.
-Only tested using GNU Wget 1.21.3
+Only tested using GNU Wget 1.21.4
 * Android NDK.
 Only tested using version r25c
 * Python3.
-Only tested using Python 3.10.10
+Only tested using Python 3.11.8
+* 7z (or zip as fallback).
+Only tested

 Newer versions generally should work.
 Older versions may work or may not.